Vaguery/klapaucius/doc/push_instruction_dsl.md

 - [X] `insert-as-nth-of [stackname :local :at where]`

-  Example: `insert-as-nth-of :integer :new-int :at -19`
+  Example: `insert-as-nth-of :vector :new-vector :at -19`

   Example: `insert-as-nth-of :boolean :new-bool :at :index`